sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 ### Using zipfiles

-When working with large collections of small sketches such as genomes, we suggest using zipfiles as produced by sourmash (e.g. using `sourmash sig cat`).
+When working with large collections of small sketches such as genomes, we suggest using zipfiles as produced by sourmash (e.g. using `sourmash sig cat` or `manysketch`).
 Zip files have a few nice features:

 * sketches are compressed in zip files;
 * zip files can contain many sketches, including incompatible types (e.g. multiple k-mer sizes);